 Reporting the abuse by making contact with the authorities is the first step, but that isn’t always enough to make things right.
 After contacting a lawyer at David Bryant Law we ensure our client is protected is important and those responsible are held accountable.
-Additionally, they may be entitled to settlement and compensation.
+Additionally, they may be entitled to settlement and nursing home abuse compensation.

 Nursing home neglect and abuse cases in Kentucky are complex and require research, but we know the laws and have what’s needed to help our client understand the available options and guide you through the process.